In his lecture we're going to look at the shoulder region,

 and we've got this muscle here, deltoid, which we'll cover in a few moments time.

 But what we can see is that between pectoralis major here and deltoid,

-If we reflect pectoralis major over here on this side of this screen we can see here the reflected cottage of pectoralis major.
+If we reflect pectoralis major over here, on this side of the screen,

 What we can see directly beneath pectoralis minor is a blood vessel here

-we can see them running along here and we look at these in the next lecture.
+we can see them running along here, and we'll look at these in the next lecture.

-Here we can see pectoralis major, we can see once it's reflected,
+So here we can see pectoralis major, we can see once it's reflected,